 The soil is heavy loess clay.
 I’ve done a lot to enhance the soil in the orchard and in the cold frame.
 I’ve heavily mulched the trees with free wood chips from the city creating a loamy woodland soil.
 I have only sprayed the trees with neem oil and clay and with herbs like nettle tea and garlic.
 The soil around each blueberry plant is amended with 50% pine bark, 10% compost, sulfur, green sand, rock phosphate and cottonseed meal.
 When I put the cold frame in I had to flatten the area with a bobcat and in doing so shaved off what little top soil there was.
 By adding a truck load of compost, rock phosphate, green sand and microbials I’ve been able to pull a lot of vegetables from the cold frame.

-During the last few seasons my wife, Regina, and I grew vegetables for sale at two small farmer markets.
+In 2016 and 2017 my wife, Regina, and I grew vegetables for sale at two small farmer markets.
 She is an herbalist and has also developed a line of soaps and salves.
 She plans to incorporate blueberries and elderberries in value added products.